Holy Cross is a community living for Christ in the power of the Spirit.

 To contact our Campus Pastor, Jonathan Bennett, please call (843) 883-3586 or email email@example.com.
 The Holy Cross Daniel Island office is open Monday through Friday, 9am-12pm.
 Please feel free to stop by!

-Overlooking the commercial square at the main entrance of the I’On neighborhood is our newest chapel, which is conveniently located to serve those who live in Mount Pleasant, particularly off the Mathis Ferry/Johnnie Dodds corridor.
+Overlooking the commercial square at the main entrance of the I’On neighborhood is our newest campus, which is conveniently located to serve those who live in central Mount Pleasant, particularly off the Mathis Ferry/Johnnie Dodds corridor.